RuanMV/ICT342/README.md

 # ICT342
 Final year project for ICT342

+Source code for the database, web interface, and mobile interface.

+Database source code in Database folder.

-APK added in app folder for easy install.
+Mobile Application source code Mobile Application folder and Mobile APK added in app folder for easy install.